 As God dealt with Elijah in the Old Testament, so He deals with Christians today through His Holy Spirit.
 Jesus has deep compassion for His people (Hebrews 4:14-16).
-He knows that we are weak and prone to fears, doubts and worry that can lead to depression.
-Jesus promised full healing and rest for the overburdened (Matthew 11:28-30).
+He knows that they are weak and prone to fears, doubts and worry that can lead to depression.
+And the Lord promised full healing and rest for the overburdened (Matthew 11:28-30).

-The apostle Paul says, “bringing every thought into captivity to the obedience of Christ” (2 Corinthians 10:5).
-When a fearful thought or a worry first enters your head, pray to God and ask Him for His help to dispel it.
-Paul also admonishes us, “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).
+The apostle Paul stressed the necessity of controlling the negative thoughts and admonishes the believers to bring, “every thought into captivity to the obedience of Christ” (2 Corinthians 10:5).
+And the apostle also outlines the guidelines that should govern the thoughts, “brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).

-The Lord promised that the Christian will be filled with joy (Romans 15:13).
-Joy is something the Holy Spirit produces in the life of a follower of Jesus Christ (Galatians 5:22; 1 Thessalonians 1:6).
-Joy is not an effervescent happiness or lightness of mood but it is rather a peaceful state that comes from focusing on God’s love (John 3:16).
+The Lord promised that the Christian will be filled with joy and peace (Romans 15:13).
+Joy is something the Holy Spirit produces in the life of a follower of Jesus (Galatians 5:22; 1 Thessalonians 1:6).
+It is not an effervescent happiness or lightness of mood but it is rather a peaceful state that comes from focusing on God’s love (John 3:16).

 Finally, clinical depression is a serious illness.
-Those suffering from severe or chronic depression should seek specialized counseling and medical guidance in addition to having faith in the Lord.
+Some mental problems could be due to chemical imbalances in the body or other physical conditions.
+Therefore, those suffering from severe or chronic depression should seek Christian counseling and specialized medical help in addition to faith in God.

 In His service,